eukaryote/pytest-tornasync/README.rst

     :target: https://travis-ci.org/eukaryote/pytest-tornasync

-A simple pytest plugin that provides some helpful fixtures for testing Tornado (version 5.0 and newer)  apps and easy handling of plain (undecoratored) native coroutine tests (Python 3.5+).
+A simple pytest plugin that provides some helpful fixtures for testing Tornado (version 5.0 or newer)  apps and easy handling of plain (undecoratored) native coroutine tests (Python 3.5+).

 Why another Tornado pytest plugin when the excellent ``pytest-tornado`` already